Haletran/42_philosopher_tester/README.md

 ## Calculator

-Small script that check if the simulation is feasible or not.
+Small script that check if the philo should died or not.

 Run the script with this command :
 ```bash